bcgov/new2Q-reports/Manual/README.md

    * Plugins > FNBLine
 2. Select AOI
    * Option 1 (Vector Layer):
-   -If AOI is loaded in QGIS (Drag and Drop), select
+     - If AOI is loaded in QGIS (Drag and Drop), select
      the vectory layer using the dropdown arrow
    * Option 2 (Path):
      - If AOI is loaded from a path, select Browse
      - Locate and select the file.
 Click "Open"
    * Option 2 (Table Name):
      - If AOI is an Oracle Database Table, copy
      and paste the schema.table name in the text bar
 3. Input Database Connection Info
    * Add username and password
 4. Identify PDF Output Path